 God is in control

 I am a firm believer that God is in control.
-And while I don’t understand why God is choosing to do things this way, there is a reason.
+And while I don’t understand why God chose to do things this way, there is a reason.

 I also believe that God equips us with what we need for every battle.
-And that’s where you come in.
+God was so faithful to carry us through every moment.
+Every shock.
+All the trauma.

 Free Diligence Lesson